Impeachment legal case is ‘woefully inadequate,’ 'dangerous,' legal expert Turley testifies

 JUDICIARY COMMITTEE TO BEGIN IMPEACHMENT HEARINGS BY FEATURING FOUR LAW PROFESSORS

 He argued the “issue is not whether these comments are correct, but whether they are corrupt.”
-Turley argues if Trump "honestly believed that there was a corrupt arrangement with Hunter Biden that was not fully investigated by the Obama administration, the request for an investigation is not corrupt, notwithstanding its inappropriateness.”
+Turley said if Trump "honestly believed that there was a corrupt arrangement with Hunter Biden that was not fully investigated by the Obama administration, the request for an investigation is not corrupt, notwithstanding its inappropriateness.”

 “In my view, there is no case law that would support a claim of corrupt intent in such comments to support a bribery charge,” Turley said.
 Still, he said, “There is no question that an investigation of the Bidens would help President Trump politically."

-Turley, a Republican, will testify alongside three other legal scholars — Stanford Law professor Pamela Karlan, Harvard Law professor and Bloomberg columnist Noah Feldman, and University of North Carolina Law Professor Michael Gerhardt — all of whom are Democrats.
+Turley, a Republican witness, will testify alongside three other legal scholars — Stanford Law professor Pamela Karlan, Harvard Law professor and Bloomberg columnist Noah Feldman, and University of North Carolina Law Professor Michael Gerhardt — all of whom are witnesses for the Democrats.

-“President Trump will not be our last president and what we leave in the wake of this scandal will shape our democracy for generations to come,” Turley plans to say.
+“President Trump will not be our last president and what we leave in the wake of this scandal will shape our democracy for generations to come,” Turley said.
 “I am concerned about lowering impeachment standards to fit a paucity of evidence and an abundance of anger.”

 He added: “If the House proceeds solely on the Ukrainian allegations, this impeachment would stand out among modern impeachments as the shortest proceeding, with the thinnest evidentiary record, and the narrowest grounds ever used to impeach a president.”